Redwood, Wellington

-Redwood is a part of Tawa, the northernmost suburb of Wellington, New Zealand.
+Redwood is a subdivision of Tawa, the northernmost suburb of Wellington, New Zealand.
 Redwood lies at the southern end of Tawa, to the west of the Tawa Main Road and the North Island Main Trunk Railway.

 Names and history

 Redwood is named after the first Catholic Archbishop of Wellington, Francis Redwood, who was ordinary from 1874 until 1935 (bishop from 1874 and archbishop from 1887).
 It is located on 108 acres of land given in 1855 by Sir George Grey, Governor of New Zealand, to Philippe Viard, the first Roman Catholic Bishop of Wellington for the establishment of a school.
 The land was used for farming purposes until 1960 when Saint Francis Xavier School, a primary school, was opened.
 The remainder of the land became a housing subdivision named "Redwood" in honour of Archbishop Redwood.
 The Catholic connection is further highlighted in the Redwood area by several street names, including McKeefry Grove named after Cardinal McKeefry, third Archbishop of Wellington, and Lane Crescent, which commemorates Fr John Lane, a parish priest of the area.

 Several streets in Redwood have names connected with Oxford and Cambridge University colleges, including Balliol Drive after Balliol College, Gonville Street after Gonville and Caius College, Oriel Avenue after Oriel College, and Achilles Close after the Achilles Club.